bellanicholas/bellanicholas.github.io/index.md

 # Isabella Nicholas' Portfolio

 I am a Computer Science major at Cal State Fullerton expecting to graduate with a CS degree in 2028.
 I hope that my time here will be benificial to my future career in the Tech world.
+This is my GitHub page: //github.com/bellanicholas

 ## Favorite CPSC 120L labs
 * Lab 1 - Hello world!